 Other interesting structures associated with the nasal and sinus tract:

 - Tear duct (called the nasolacrimal duct): drains tears from the inside corner of the eye into the nasal cavity (figure 1).

-Figure 1: frontal view of face.
+Figure 1: Head-on view of face.

 Figure 3: side view of face showing path of nasal airflow (arrows).
 Other important areas are labeled as indicated: